nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/02-designing-uniform-content/01-creating-structured-content/02-configuring-structure-fields.markdown

 Structure Default Values let you create one structure that uses common data from multiple articles.

-Returning to the newspaper scenario again, assume you want all sports articles to have the same display page (sports page), the same categories, or the same set of tags.
+Returning to the newspaper scenario again, suppose you want all sports articles to have the same display page (sports page), the same categories, or the same set of tags.
 Instead of adding them for each article or wondering if your users are adding them to every web content article, you can add these characteristics